aditya9125/SPOJ-CODES/README.md

 # SPOJ-CODES
-This repository contains solutions to the SPOJ's classical problems I have solved so far.All the codes here have got AC verdict.
+This repository contains my solutions to the SPOJ's classical problems I have solved so far.All the codes here have got AC verdict.